 “Then the opportunity presented itself earlier than expected, so I decided to seize it while I had the chance,” said Boisvert, who had previous careers as a teacher and a lawyer.

 It was the right decision.
 The Washington City Paper has dubbed his wine bar “The Best Wine Bar in D.C.” two years in a row.

 But even an award-winning wine bar isn’t excluded from the peaks and valleys of seasonality — no business is.

 “We had just been reviewing our financial projections and we knew that we were coming into a slow season for the bar,” said Thomas Boisvert.
-“The loan through Square Capital was a good option to provide us with a cash flow buffer, which relieved a lot of stress in the moment.”
+“The loan through Square Loans was a good option to provide us with a cash flow buffer, which relieved a lot of stress in the moment.”

-The Pursuit used Upserve — a partner of Square Capital — as its restaurant management platform.
+The Pursuit used Upserve — a partner of Square Loans — as its restaurant management platform.
 While pulling data through Upserve’s dashboard, Boisvert saw a notification that the bar had received a loan offer through Square Capital, a subsidiary of Square.

 The Pursuit did not need to submit financial or tax documents or fill out any lengthy forms to request a loan, which in a traditional loan application process may take several hours, if not days, to complete.
 Square Capital was already able to determine that the bar was a good candidate for a business loan based on its historical daily sales processing activity with Upserve.

-Without any complicated request, The Pursuit was eligible for loan offers through Square Capital, and it took Boisvert just a few clicks to complete the application and accept the loan.
+Without any complicated request, The Pursuit was eligible for loan offers through Square Loans, and it took Boisvert just a few clicks to complete the application and accept the loan.
 Within days, the funds were transferred directly into The Pursuit’s bank account.